Moscow Aviation Institute

 During World War II part of the university was evacuated to Almaty, Kazakhstan.
 Staffs and students continued to work on research and wartime production throughout the war.

 During the Post-War period, the university expanded and assimilated new technologies during the Jet age.
 Research conducted in the university contributed to heralding the space age.

 The university has to its merit more than 160,000 specialists, 250 chief designers in the Aerospace Industry.
 50 Academicians of the Russian Academy of Sciences, 22 cosmonauts, 100 test pilots and 60 Olympic champions in different sports.

-Alumni of the institute form the backbone of many companies like Sukhoi, Mikoyan, Ilyushin, Tupolev, Yakovlev, Beriev, Myasishchev, Mil Moscow Helicopter Plant, OAO S.P.
-Korolev Rocket and Space Corporation Energia, Lavochkin, Makeyev Rocket Design Bureau, Khrunichev State Research and Production Space Center, NPO Energomash, Almaz-Antey and others.
+Alumni of the institute form the backbone of many companies like Sukhoi, Mikoyan, Ilyushin, Tupolev, Yakovlev, Beriev, Myasishchev, Mil Moscow Helicopter Plant, Energia, Lavochkin, Makeyev Rocket Design Bureau, Khrunichev State Research and Production Space Center, NPO Energomash, Almaz-Antey and others.

 History

 Founding and vision

 There was a task in the USSR – to prepare 435,000 engineers and technicians in five years (1930–1935) during the USSR industrialization period, while their number in 1929 was 66,000.

 Moscow Aviation Institute (National Research University) was established on 20 March 1930 as Higher Aero-mechanical college (VAMU) by the order of Supreme Soviet of the National Economy in order to ensure training of qualified personnel for the aviation industry.
 The Aero-mechanical faculty of Bauman Moscow State Technical University formed the basis of the new university.
 On 29 August 1930, the university was renamed as Moscow Aviation Institute.
 In the beginning it had 3 departments, Aeronautical, Aircraft engines and Aerodynamics.
 On its tenth anniversary in 1940, the university had established itself as a premier aeronautical university with 38 departments, 22 laboratories and a Student design office and production facility.

 The uniqueness of the MAI is that historically it was created to train specialists for almost all departments and teams in the Design Bureaus of the aviation industry.